evermind/docker-froxlor/README.md

     * Optional: Domain aliases for froxlor vhost
     * Enable Let's Encrypt for the froxlor vhost
     * Enable SSL-redirect for the froxlor vhost
+    * Do not enable PHP-FPM for the Froxlor vHost (needs extra users which are not yet pressent in the docker image)
 * System -> Settings -> Statistic settings
     * Enable AWstats statistics
 * System -> Settings -> Nameserver settings